xzYue/odoo/doc/reference/cmdline.rst

 Scaffolding
 ===========

-.. program:: odoo.py scaffold
+.. program:: modoo.py scaffold

-Scaffolding is the automated creation of a skeleton structure to simplify bootstrapping (of new modules, in the case of Odoo).
+Scaffolding is the automated creation of a skeleton structure to simplify bootstrapping (of new modules, in the case of Modoo).
 While not necessary it avoids the tedium of setting up basic structures and looking up what all starting requirements are.

-Scaffolding is available via the :command:`odoo.py scaffold` subcommand.
+Scaffolding is available via the :command:`modoo.py scaffold` subcommand.

 .. option:: -t <template>